NannyML/nannyml/docs/datasets/titanic.rst

 - `PassengerId`: A unique number referencing each passenger.
 This is very useful for joining the target results on the analysis dataset.

-the titanic dataset is used by NannyML at the :ref:`Data Quality Tutorials<data-quality>` showcasing our Missing values and Unseen Values detection functionality.
+The titanic dataset is used by NannyML at the :ref:`Data Quality Tutorials<data-quality>` showcasing our Missing values and Unseen Values detection functionality.

 .. _kaggle: https://www.kaggle.com/competitions/titanic/data